What Are Synthetic Lubricants

 Uniform

-• Improved energy efficiency
+• Engine oil with Improved energy efficiency and cleaning additives.

-• Wider operating temperature range
+• Wider operating temperature range.

 Designable

-Many different kinds of feedstocks may be used to create synthetic lubricants, allowing a synthetic to be designed for virtually any application.
+Synthetic oil labMany different kinds of feedstocks may be used to create synthetic lubricants, allowing a synthetic to be designed for virtually any application.
 Some feedstocks are ideal for use in extremely cold environments.
 Others are perfect for use in extreme heat.
 Some are extremely safe in applications in which refined lubricants pose a fire or explosion hazard.
 Refined oils simply do not offer the design flexibility synthetics offer.

-AMSOIL synthetic oils are formulated with a patented synthetic (synthesized or synthetically combined) base stock oil technology, which produces advantages far beyond other lubricants.
-A few of the inherent qualities of AMSOIL’s base stock oil include:Temperature Performance of Motor Oils
+It’s like the difference between a third-grader’s crayon drawings and an original Picasso – ‘refined quality’ says it all.
+AMSOIL oils are formulated with a patented synthetic (synthesized or synthetically combined) base stock oil technology, which produces advantages far beyond other lubricants.
+And we like to think of it as art and science together.Temperature Performance of Motor Oils

-• Resistance to high temperature volatility (will not evaporate at moderate to high temps)
+• Resistance to high-temperature volatility (will not evaporate at moderate to high temps)

-• Lower cold weather pour points (Amsoil ALM 5W-20 -53 ºC / -63 ºF)
+• Lower cold weather pour points (AMSOIL ALM 5W-20 -53 ºC / -63 ºF)

-• Higher shear strength (Amsoil up to 3,000 psi. / compared to 800 psi. with conventional oils)
+• Higher shear strength (AMSOIL up to 3,000 psi. / compared to 800 psi. with conventional oils)

 • Resist oxidation (one of the primary reasons for oil destruction)